 Fact #3: HPV is by far the greatest risk factor for cervical cancer.

 While there are other risk factors that can increase your chances for developing cervical cancer, HPV (human papillomavirus) is at the top of the list.
 Among the more than 100 types of HPV, 13 types are considered cancer-causing leading to 70% of cervical cancers worldwide.
 The test for HPV can be done at the same time as the Pap test.
 If the test is positive, your doctor will tell you what HPV type you have and recommend an appropriate follow-up interval.

 Fact #4: Two vaccines can protect against the types of HPV linked to cervical cancer.

-Both Gardasil®and Cervarix® are approved for women and girls ages 9 to 26.
+Gardasil®is approved for women and girls ages 9 to 26 and Cervarix® is approved for women and girls ages 9 to 25.
 Gardasil® also helps protect boys and men against approximately 90 percent of genital warts cases.
 The goal is to get vaccinated before you become sexually active in order to prevent the types of HPV that cause cervical cancer.